Atlético held again by Lokomotiv Moscow in Champions League

 Atlético got off to a good start at the Wanda Metropolitano Stadium and created several scoring opportunities early in the first half, but with time Lokomotiv became better organized defensively and even threatened a few times on counterattacks.

+“We started with a lot of intensity and could have scored in the first 20 minutes,” Simeone said.
+“But things got difficult as the time passed.
+We have been struggling a bit in the Champions League.
+Hopefully we will be able to turn things around in the next match.”

+Atlético next hosts Bayern Munich, and its last group game will be at Salzburg.

-Atlético came closest to scoring when Jorge “Koke” Resurrección’s goal in the 68th minute was disallowed for offside after video review.
+Atlético came closest when Koke’s goal in the 68th minute was disallowed for offside after video review.
 Defender Stefan Savic later missed the open net with a lob that never made it to the goal, and José María Giménez’s header in the 88th just went wide of the post.

+“The ball just wouldn’t go in,” Koke said.
+“We have to step up our game to win these matches.”

 Wednesday’s draw extended Atlético’s unbeaten streak at home to 20 matches.
 A group-stage loss to Chelsea in 2017 was its only defeat in its last 28 European games at home.